 The anti-flicker feature helps reduce the impact of shooting in unsteady lighting, like cityscapes with bright fluorescent lights.

 Your Cache Limit is based on the max storage space of your device.
 Be careful when using the Auto setting, as shooting after your cache limit is reached will result in excess footage being deleted.

 Use the Transmission menu to enable settings that improve communication between your aircraft and the remote controller.
 Avoid flying your Mavic Mini or Mavic Air 2 near rocks, trees, and metal structures that cause interference to achieve the maximum transmission range.

 Set the transmission channels for your aircraft and remote controller.
 Use Auto mode to pick the best available channel for your surrounding environment.
 If you want to set your transmission frequency manually, note that low frequencies are more favorable for long-range flights, but the video quality will decrease on the live feed.
 Using higher frequencies is more optimal when flying at closer distances.

-Editor also allows you to adjust the screen orientation of your footage between Portrait and Landscape so you can view your footage the way you think is best.
+The DJI video editor also allows you to adjust the screen orientation of your footage between Portrait and Landscape so you can view your footage the way you think is best.

 Use DJI video editor’s built-in editing tools to convert videos to HD, edit multiple clips at once, and create your own interesting cinematic content.
 You can also adjust the brightness, saturation, and contrast to add a professional feel to your photos and videos.

 Upload your creations to SkyPixel directly from DJI video editor and interact with DJI’s growing community of aerial photographers.
 Enjoy stunning work from around the world, show off your creations, and access unique competitions with just a simple tap.

 Make sure to regularly update DJI Fly app and your Mavic drone’s firmware whenever possible, so you don’t miss out on useful new updates and features.